 As far as another one-and-done, another good one is Dread from The Impossible Dream.
 It’s a horror tabletop game played with a jenga tower.
 There are players and a moderator.
 When a players want to accomplish something, they have to pull blocks from the tower and stack them.
 That does a wonderful job at simulating tension and panic in the story, because accidentally knocking over the tower kills your character.
 It’s really great.

 Mercy is most definitely my main.
 I’ve learned the fine art of playing support many years ago.
 There’s nothing like hopping around the battlefield like mad and healing everyone until you notice the enemy team focusing on you like crazy.
 I love it.

 I also like Mei.
 I love me some Mei.
-Blocking off an enemy’s ult is a fantastic feeling.August 30, 2016 at 2:30 pm in reply to: What are some of your favorite underappreciated horror games #64829
+Blocking off an enemy’s ult is a fantastic feeling.at in reply to: What are some of your favorite underappreciated horror games #64829

 This topic makes me sad.
 It reminds me of the one time I was extremely stupid (there was only one time!).
 My parents were getting things together for a yard sale.
 I tossed in a couple of video games that I had lost interest in over the years.
 Ones that go for about a dime at Gamestop, so nothing memorable.
 All except one that mistakenly got sorted with the “sell for extremely cheap” pile.

 Haunting Ground was an eerie game that left me feeling tense and uncomfortable every step of the way.
 And that’s exactly what to look for in a good horror game.
 I never saw it get much press, unfortunately.
 And they obviously didn’t make many copies of the game over here, because it’s expensive as hell to buy a copy today.
 And I mistakenly let it go at a yard sale.